Burgess Shale: Working with the Burgess Shale

-The fossils of the Burgess Shale are preserved as black carbon films on black shales, and so are difficult to photograph; however, various photographic techniques can improve the quality of the images that can be acquired.
+The fossils of the Burgess Shale are preserved as black carbon films on black shales, making them difficult to photograph; however, various photographic techniques can improve the quality of the images that can be acquired.
 Other techniques include backscatter SEM, elemental mapping and camera lucida drawing.

 Once images have been acquired, the effects of decay and taphonomy must be accounted for before a correct anatomical reconstruction can be made.
 A consideration of the combination of characters allows researchers to establish the taxonomic affinity.